Nick has first hand experience of designing and building low energy homes including energy efficient deep retrofit projects.

-Parkedge, completed in 2022 is Nick and Kerrie’s home and the NTAD office.
+Parkedge, completed in 2022 is Nick and Kerrie’s own home and the NTAD office.
 Due to minimal material availability (pandemic) and a modest budget Nick was keen to find a solution that incorporates the benefits of Passivhaus principals but using off the shelf materials available from the local builders merchants.
 You could consider Parkedge Nicks ‘test dwelling’!

-Nick specified Parkedge with the aim of creating a highly insulated envelope, with triple glazing and airtightness detailing to minimise heat loss.
+Nick specified Parkedge with the aim of creating a highly insulated envelope with triple glazing and airtightness detailing to minimise heat loss.
 A heat recovery system (MVHR) provides a constant source of fresh air into the house that automatically adjusts fan speed depending on humidity (e.g. showers).
 These elements together create a comfortable internal temperature throughout the year (20°c).
-A 6.4kWp photovoltaic array (solar panels) result in low energy consumption and therefore running costs.
+A 6.4kWp photovoltaic array (solar panels) result in low energy consumption and running costs.

 The low energy approach